Stevie’s four hundred

 Mixed fortunes against the Gunners

 1893 - We recorded our best ever win over the Gunners, thumping Woolwich Arsenal 5-0 at their Manor Ground stadium.
-Forward Harry Bradshaw netted on his reds debut, while future Director and Manager Matt McQueen grabbed his first reds goal.
-Duncan McLean, John McCartney and James Stott scored the others, with outside-right Douglas Dick also debuting.
+Forward Harry Bradshaw netted on his reds debut, while future Director and Manager Matt McQueen, Duncan McLean, John McCartney and James Stott scored the others, with outside-right Douglas Dick also debuting.

 2009 – Alberto Aquilani and Nathan Eccleston both made their reds bows as we lost a League Cup Fourth Round tie 2-1 at the Emirates Stadium, the tenth time we had been drawn against the Gunners in this competition, more than any other club.
 Emiliano Insúa netted his only reds goal, with Dirk Kuyt skippering the side for the first time and Damien Plessis playing his eighth and final reds game.
 This was the sixth consecutive season that we had been knocked out of this competition by a London side.